What to Pack for a Cruise

 Cruise Packing Tip #3 – Extra Clothes Hangers

 I need one hanger for my best tank top, but my girlfriend needs the closet to look like one of those long racks at TJ Maxx.
 The cruise line will provide roughly eight hangers.
 If you need more (particularly for the longer cruises), throw some extras in your bag.
 The wire types take up the least packing space.
+I typically get a really cheap set of hangers so I don’t have to worry about bringing them home with me.

 What to Pack for a Cruise, Tip #4 – Bathroom Door Organizer